mattwagl/fundbuero/README.md

 * [recompose](https://github.com/acdlite/recompose) is a React utility belt for function components and higher-order components.
 * [react-helmet](https://github.com/nfl/react-helmet) is a document head manager for React.
 * [repng](https://github.com/jxnblk/repng) converts React components to PNG.
+* [react-loadable](https://github.com/thejameskyle/react-loadable) is a higher order component for loading components with promises.

 #### React.Components